Xiaocai-Zhang/KDEAN/README.md

 ```
 python3 main.py --dataset "Mus Musculus"--train True
 ```
-If you want to use GPU acceleration, you can call
+If you want to use GPU accelerated computing, you can call
 ```
 python3 main.py --dataset "Mus Musculus"--train True --GPU True
 ```